Sheraff/tvshows-alfred-workflow/README.md

 ### 1. TORRENT
  - use "season" torrents if nothing else available
- - try and use the 1x01 notation for piratebay search as backup
+ - **high priority** try and use the 1x01 notation for piratebay search as backup
  - check seed nb before offering streaming (suggest DL instead) (hard to know the threshold!)

 ### 2. STREAMING